sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 Requires at least: 4.6
 Tested up to: 6.5
 Requires PHP: 7.0
-Stable tag: 5.2.02
+Stable tag: 5.2.03
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hide WP paths, wp-admin, wp-login, wp-content, plugins, themes, authors, XML-RPC, API, etc. Add 8G Firewall Security, Brute Force protection & more.
+Hide common WP paths, wp-login, and wp-admin while protecting against Brute Force attacks, SQL/Script Injections, and more.
+Add 7G & 8G firewalls against most bot attacks.

 == Description ==

-**Hide My WP Ghost** is a **WordPress Security plugin**.
-It gives you the best security solutions with its powerful and easy-to-use features.
-Without physically changing any directory or file, Hide My WP Ghost can take your website’s security to the next level.
+Level up your WordPress security with Hide My WP Ghost plugin!

+**Hide My WP Ghost** is your ultimate **WordPress security** solution.
+With powerful, easy-to-use features, it boosts your site's security without altering any directories or files.

-Over **100.000 secured websites**, over **8,000,000 brute force attempts blocked** and over **140.000 monthly hacks stopped** and counting.
+Join over 100,000 secured websites with Hide My WP Ghost.
+The plugin has blocked over 9 million brute force attempts and stopped 140,000 monthly hacks.

-The plugin **adds filters and security layers** to prevent Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks, XSS, and more.
+Key features include powerful protection against Scripts and SQL Injections, Brute Force attacks, XML-RPC attacks, XSS, and more.

-It changes and hides the WP common paths, plugins, and themes paths offering the **best protection against hacker bots attacks**.
+Hide My WP Ghost changes and hides WP common paths, admin & login paths, plugin paths, and theme paths, protecting your site from hacker bots.

-Note! **No file or directory is physically changed**.
-All the changes are made by server rewrite rules without affecting the SEO or the loading speed.
+Note: No files or directories are physically altered.
+All changes are implemented through server rewrite rules, ensuring no impact on SEO or loading speed.

-After the common paths are changed, **all the common paths are hidden from hackers** to protect all the plugins and themes.
+Protect your site today!
+Hide My WP Ghost hides all common paths from hackers, shielding all your plugins and themes effectively.

 [youtube https://www.youtube.com/watch?v=gwRKHQTNkh0]
 YouTube - Why You Must Have <a href="https://hidemywpghost.com/">Hide My WP</a>